 With Google’s algorithm focused on User Experience (UX), it’s time to measure up how fast your site is and whether it’s getting punished accordingly if it is.

-This does not mean you start again, follow getting rid of unnecessary plugins and adding the right ones.
-Keeping your site fast and straightforward will stand you in good stead for rankings and quality traffic that will spend time on your site – don’t forget your call-to-action buttons once it is optimised so that you can optimise on your paying customers too!
+This does not mean you start again, following getting rid of unnecessary plugins and adding the right ones.
+Keeping your site fast and straightforward will stand you in good stead for rankings and quality traffic that will spend time on your site – don’t forget your call-to-action buttons once it is optimized so that you can optimize on your paying customers too!